mosesab/self-hosting-superbase/self_host.md

 -   `sshpass`: (Optional) Only if you intend to use password-based SSH authentication.
 Key-based authentication is strongly recommended.
 Install via `sudo apt install sshpass`.
 -   The following files must be in the same directory as `self_host.sh`:
     -   `servers.json`: Configuration file for your VPS instances.
-    -   `supabase.secure.template.txt`: Nginx template for domain-based setups.
+    -   `supabase.nginx.secure.template`: Nginx template for domain-based setups.
-    -   `supabase.insecure.template.txt`: Nginx template for IP-based setups.
+    -   `supabase.nginx.insecure.template`: Nginx template for IP-based setups.

 ### Remote VPS